dmx-systems/dmx-linqa/README.md

 # DMX Linqa

-Linqa is a platform for bilingual collaboration.
-Linqa provides shared workspaces for handling and commenting on various kinds of content objects (documents, notes, textblocks).
-Content objects are freely placed on a workspace "canvas", and can be further decorated by headings and graphical elements.
-Every user input is automatically translated on-the-fly by the means of the [DeepL](https://www.deepl.com) service.
+Linqa is a multilingual whiteboard application for supporting international collaboration.
+Its special trait is automatic text translation for 9 languages.
+Users edit content items (text, notes, PDF, images, audio, video) on a **whiteboard** that is shared and discussed between team members.
+Chat-like **discussion** takes place at both levels, per individual content item or team-wide.
+Both, the text content items and all discussion posts are translated automatically and can be displayed in 2 languages at the same time.

 ![linqa-workspace.png](docs/linqa-workspace.png)

-The canvas is synchronized between collaborating users.
-There are 3 user roles: *administrators* (create workspaces and user accounts, manage memberships and user roles), *editors* (edit content objects and arrange the canvas), and *users* (browsing canvas content).
+*A typical Linqa workspace*

+A **workspace** represents a group of people collaborating on a certain topic/project.
+A workspace consists of both, a whiteboard and a (closable) discussion panel.
+The whiteboard is not limited in size and is zoomable.
+To add structure to a whiteboard the content items can be freely placed and individually colored.
+The whiteboard can be further decorated by headings and graphical elements (lines, arrows, shapes).
+This together allows for building expressive and appealing whiteboards which support the user's visual memory.

+Workspaces are synchronized between collaborating users in real time, so every logged in user has always an up-to-date view.
+To keep workspace members up-to-date also when they're not logged in, Linqa informs them about changes by sending **digest emails** on a regular basis.

 The pair of languages Linqa uses for automatic translation and for the UI is configurable per installation.
 At the moment 9 languages are supported: